RockX-SG/rockx-dkg-cli/README.md

 1. Go 1.19
 2. Docker (20 or later)
 3. Docker Compose (1.29 or later)
+4. Keystore files for each dkg operator in `/keys` folder

 ### Installation
 This code repository contains a Docker Compose configuration file to set up and run all necessary services.
 To start these services, run the following command: